raven-sgwc/mono-sgwc/README.md

 ## About me

 Nothing much to tell.
-I made the BRDB.
+I do Discord bots like the BRDB.

 Some stuff i use:
  | Python3 | JS | nodejs | Git | █████ OS |